Contribution to society

 Sustainability

-We also share the principles of peaceful and inclusive institutions.
-For us, gender equality, oceans and marine resources, employment, economic growth, global cooperation, and sustainable energy are all very important.
+We share the principles of peaceful and inclusive institutions.
+Additionally, we value gender equality, employment, growth, global cooperation, and high-quality education.

-Our employees, clients, and partners make it possible to fulfil all of the set goals.
-In addition, we have joined several organisations and agreements to contribute to the development of society in general:
+We have joined several organisations and agreements that allow us to contribute to the development of society in a broader context.

-• Telia is a member of the Green Tiger representative organisation – our goal is to create the basis for a development-oriented economy that is in balance with nature.
+• Telia is a member of the Green Tiger representative organisation.
+Our goal is to collaborate with other influential companies in environmental protection.

-• As a member of the Estonian Association of Information Technology and Telecommunications, we help to popularise the ICT sector, promote professional education, and improve legislation.
+• As a member of the Estonian Association of Information Technology and Telecommunications (ITL), we help strengthen the ICT sector by actively participating in sectoral development and cooperation.
+Through this, we also promote professional education, sustainable thinking, and make proposals for improving legislation.

 The Responsible Business Forum in Estonia